vanjara/100-days-of-code/log.md

 ### Day 15: Feb 14, 2018, Wednesday
 **Today's Progress**: Trying to get FB auth working for my Udacity sample web app...

-**Thoughts**: Getting the different auth systems to work is not easy
+**Thoughts**: Getting the different auth systems to work is not easy.
+The FB app id had to be updated in the login.html as well.

 ### Day 14: Feb 13, 2018, Tuesday
 **Today's Progress**: Got my Google+ auth working!! and learned how to add implement permissions to different web pages.